jeraldconstantino/nitrate-sufficiency-monitoring-system/README.md

 ----------------------------
 ## NOTE:
 <p align="justify">
-This software is one of the components of the Undergraduate Thesis entitled "Monitoring and Classification of Nitrate Sufficiency of an Aquaponic System Based on Lettuce Morphological Status using a Machine Vision Approach."
-We want to express our heartfelt appreciation to the person behind the successful implementation of the project and to those who supported the entire development.
+This software is one of the components of the Undergraduate Thesis entitled <b><i>"Monitoring and Classification of Nitrate Sufficiency of an Aquaponic System Based on Lettuce Morphological Status using a Machine Vision Approach." </i></b> The authors want to express their heartfelt appreciation to the person behind the successful implementation of the project and to those who supported the entire development.
 </p>